tedneward/Azgaarnoth/Creatures/Demons.md

 >- **Languages** all,telepathy 120 ft.
 >- **Challenge** 26
 >___
->***Legendary Resistance (3/Day).***.
-If Demogorgon fails a saving throw, he can choose to succeed instead.
+>***Legendary Resistance (3/Day).*** If Demogorgon fails a saving throw, he can choose to succeed instead.
 >
->***Magic Resistance.***.
-Demogorgon has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** Demogorgon has advantage on saving throws against spells and other magical effects.
 >
->***Two Heads.***.
-Demogorgon has advantage on saving throws against being blinded, deafened, stunned, or knocked unconscious.
+>***Two Heads.*** Demogorgon has advantage on saving throws against being blinded, deafened, stunned, or knocked unconscious.
 >
 >#### Actions
->***Multiattack.***.
-Demogorgon makes two Tentacle attacks.
+>***Multiattack.*** Demogorgon makes two Tentacle attacks.
 He can replace one attack with a use of Gaze.
 >
->***Tentacle.***.
-Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
+>***Tentacle.*** Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
 Hit: 28 (3d12 + 9) force damage.
 If the target is a creature, it must succeed on a DC 23 Constitution saving throw, or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if its hit point maximum is reduced to 0.
 >
->***Gaze.***.
-Demogorgon turns his magical gaze toward one creature he can see within 120 feet of him.
+>***Gaze.*** Demogorgon turns his magical gaze toward one creature he can see within 120 feet of him.
 The target must succeed on a DC 23 Wisdom saving throw or suffer one of the following effects (choose one or roll a d6):
 >
->***1-2: Beguiling Gaze.***.
-The target is stunned until the start of Demogorgon's next turn or until Demogorgon is no longer within line of sight.
+>***1-2: Beguiling Gaze.*** The target is stunned until the start of Demogorgon's next turn or until Demogorgon is no longer within line of sight.
 >
->***3-4: Confusing Gaze.***.
-The target suffers the effect of the confusion spell without making a saving throw.
+>***3-4: Confusing Gaze.*** The target suffers the effect of the confusion spell without making a saving throw.
 The effect lasts until the start of Demogorgon's next turn.
 Demogorgon doesn't need to concentrate on the spell.
 >
->***5-6: Hypnotic Gaze.***.
-The target is charmed by Demogorgon until the start of Demogorgon's next turn.
+>***5-6: Hypnotic Gaze.*** The target is charmed by Demogorgon until the start of Demogorgon's next turn.
 Demogorgon chooses how the charmed target uses its action, reaction, and movement.
 >
->***Spellcasting.***.
-Demogorgon casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 23):
+>***Spellcasting.*** Demogorgon casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 23):
 >
 >At will: detect magic, major image
 >